BACHELOR OF SCIENCE In Computer Science

 The Bachelor of Science in Computer Science (BS-CS) program prepares students for careers as systems programmers in a scientific and/or engineering environment and for further graduate work in computer science.
 Mathematics and engineering courses supplement a strong core of computer science courses, enabling students to design and implement software that requires complicated computations, data structures, and interfaces.

 The mission of the Department is to produce men and women who can assess, develop, and maintain business and scientific computing systems, and who are capable of continued learning and ethical practice in computing.
-In accomplishing this mission the graduates of the BS-CS degree program will:

-communicate effectively using terminology and processes that are appropriate for the field of computer science.
+- Communicate effectively using terminology and processes that are appropriate for the field of computer science.

-conduct themselves in a professional and ethically responsible manner.
+- Conduct themselves in a professional and ethically responsible manner.

 - Learn new trends and technology and willingly adapt to new systems and software environments.